WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 This content type consists of the concatenation of the following items:

-1. The ASCII characters "sxg" followed by a 0 byte, to serve as a file signature.
+1. The ASCII characters "sxg1" followed by a 0 byte, to serve as a file signature.

-   Note: RFC EDITOR PLEASE DELETE THIS NOTE; The implementation of the final RFC MUST use this file signature, but implementations of drafts MUST NOT use it and MUST use another implementation-specific string beginning with "sxg-" and ending with a 0 byte instead.
+   Note: RFC EDITOR PLEASE DELETE THIS NOTE; The implementation of the final RFC MUST use this file signature, but implementations of drafts MUST NOT use it and MUST use another implementation-specific string beginning with "sxg1-" and ending with a 0 byte instead.
 1. 3 bytes storing a big-endian integer `sigLength`.
 If this is larger than TBD, parsing MUST fail.